Justice-Lu/geLine_dash/README.md

 # geLine

 Welcome to [geLine](https://github.com/Justice-Lu/geLine_dash). geLine is an interactive tool for visualizing gene expression trajectories across the neuronal lineage of olfactory sensory neurons (OSNs).
+The app is also hosted at [geLine on render](https://geline-dash.onrender.com/) for immediate usage.
+However, for faster response and usage, please follow the local usage instructions below.

 ## About geLine